sayarkarmakar/sayarkarmakar.github.io/index.md

 Dec 2020: We resubmitted [Paper](https://arxiv.org/abs/2002.05577) on "Regular Stochastic Block Model"

 Dec 2020: Our [Paper](https://arxiv.org/abs/2009.06007) got a revision request from Bayesian Analysis.
+We submitted the revision.

 Nov 2020: Our [Paper](https://arxiv.org/abs/2011.13157)  "Simultaneous inference for time-varying models" is now accepted in Journal of Econometrics.